strapi/rfcs/rfcs/xxxx-plugins-custom-components.md

 It is actually not possible to cleanly extend the `content-manager` edition pages in the admin frontend _(unless overriding them in extentions)_.

-Using `components` to describe our fields reduce the complexity of this functionality _(we can see it as an evolution of `components`, instead of an evolutions of `fields`)_
+Using `components` to describe our fields reduce the complexity of this functionality
+We can see this as an evolution of `components`, instead of an evolutions of `fields`

+Allowing plugins to handle logic about custom fields will provide Strapi community to create plugins such as:
+- mapbox/google geo fields plugins
+- seo fields plugins
+- etc ...

 # Detailed design